Your shopping cart is empty.

 How can I keep up with your new work?

-The best way to keep up with my new work is to sign up for my bi-monthly newsletter.
+One of the best ways to keep up with what I'm up to is to sign up for my bi-monthly newsletter.
 When you sign up, you can select what kinds of emails you'd like to receive from me.
 You may receive new art, musings about my creative process and how to use art as a tool for transformation, and/or exclusive subscriber discounts.
+If you sign up for my mailings, I highly encourage you to add my email to your address book, so my newsletter doesn't go straight to your spam or promotions folder.

 How do I buy a print?

-Click on an image in any of my print galleries, and you will be guided step-by-step through the process of selecting what size, medium, style finish, and custom framing options you would like.
-My website includes a very robust and interactive shopping experience, so be sure to take advantage of all the order tools and options available, especially the wall preview tool!
+Visit any of my print galleries in my Art Store, and you will be guided step-by-step through the process of selecting what size, medium, style finish (including gorgeous custom framing options!) you would like.
+My website includes a very robust and interactive shopping experience, so be sure to take advantage of all the order tools and options available, especially the Wall Preview and Live Preview AR tools!

 You can click on the wall preview button below the price of any print to see the art shown at scale in a variety of different rooms (living room, bedroom, sitting room, nursery, café, etc).
 Here, you can also play with the color of the wall, or the size of the art as indicated on that page.
 This is a great interactive feature of my site, and I highly recommend using it to make your buying experience easy and fun!